Matteo Canali: Career

 In 2018, Canali was named in the Italy Under 20 squad.
 On 14 October 2021, he was selected by Alessandro Troncon to be part of an Italy A 28-man squad and on 8 December, he was named in Emerging Italy 27-man squad for the 2021 end-of-year rugby union internationals.

 On 28 January 2024, he was named in Italy squad for 2024 Six Nations Championship.
 He was also named in Italy squad for the 2025 Six Nations Championship as invited player, but did not play during the championship.

+On 28 January 2026 he was selected by Massimo Brunello to be part of an Italy XV squad for two official tests against Scotland A and Chile during 2026 men's rugby union internationals window of spring..

 He was called up to join Italy 2025 Tour of Namibia and South Africa.
 On 5 July 2025, he made his debut in Pretoria against South Africa.